Nabil-SLF/EVPN-VXLAN-Datacenter-Nokia-SRL/README.md

 # 🌐 Enterprise Datacenter Fabric: EVPN-VXLAN with All-Active Multihoming (Nokia SR Linux)

 ## 📌 1.
 Project Overview
-This project demonstrates the design, deployment, and verification of a highly available Datacenter Fabric using **Nokia SR Linux (SRL v25)**.
+This project demonstrates the design, deployment, and verification of a modern, highly available Datacenter Fabric using **Nokia SR Linux (SRL v25)**.

-The architecture is built on a robust **OSPFv2 underlay** and an **iBGP EVPN/VXLAN overlay**.
-It provides seamless Layer 2 and Layer 3 virtualization, utilizing **Asymmetric IRB** for routing.
-A key feature of this deployment is the implementation of **EVPN All-Active Multihoming (ESI)**, which ensures 100% link utilization and achieves sub-second failover (0% packet loss) during link failures, effectively replacing legacy protocols like STP.
+The architecture is built on a robust **OSPFv2 underlay** and an **iBGP EVPN/VXLAN overlay**, providing seamless Layer 2 and Layer 3 virtualization via **Asymmetric IRB**.
+As part of a complete, production-ready fabric design, we also integrated **EVPN All-Active Multihoming (ESI)** at the access layer to optimize link utilization and ensure fast failover, effectively eliminating the need for legacy STP.

 ## ☁️ 2.
 Lab Environment & Prerequisites
 This deployment was tested on a cloud-based environment to handle multiple Nokia SRL instances smoothly.